Incoming transactions

 Receive, review, and respond to incoming Travel Rule messages.

 CryptoSwift helps you receive incoming Travel Rule messages, reconcile them with on-chain transfers, and respond with status updates.
+Incoming review workflows can also use Travel Rule risk scoring to decide whether funds should be released automatically, sent to manual review, or blocked.
 Use this page to set up a delivery path that fits your stack.

 Receiving transaction data